 Nneji opened in Astoria, Queens, earlier this month, serving Nigerian food including West African soups and stews.

-Located in the Seaport District, the recently opened Tagmo was founded by award-winning chef Surbhi Sahni offering regional Indian cuisine, with mostly vegetarian fare and sweets in a colourful setting.
+Located in the Seaport District, the recently opened Tagmo was founded by award-winning chef Surbhi Sahni and offers Indian cuisine, with mostly vegetarian fare and sweets, in a colourful setting.

 The Great Jones Distilling Co is Manhattan’s first whiskey distillery in Noho, offering experiences such as distillery tours and six-course whiskey and culinary pairing experiences.
 A restaurant called The Grid also opens within the space today.